kevinmartinjos/lonesword.github.io/_posts/2017-12-10-django-self-code-review-for-dummies.md

 	need_refuel = fuel_level < 0.2 or False
 	```

-11. Get only the attributes your need.
+11. Get only the attributes you need.
 If you had a model like this:
 	```py
 	class Banana(models.Model):
 		gorilla = models.CharField()